 - GLSL Specifications

-- List of all extensions If your GPU is recent enough, some (many) of them will be available through GLEW
+- List of all extensions, and up-to-date specs If your GPU is recent enough, most of them will be available through GLEW.

 - NeHe Extensive OpenGL 1.1 programming tutorials and resources.
 Mostly deprecated now, but there are still a few intersting things.